jupyter-book/mystmd/docs/tables.md

 ```{note}
 You may have inline markdown in the table caption, however, if it includes backticks, you must use a [colon fence](#example-fence).
 ```

+## Notebook outputs as tables

+You can embed Jupyter Notebook outputs as tables.
+See [](reuse-jupyter-outputs.md) for more information.